fieldtrip/website/workshop/baci2017/preprocessing.md

 - according to a specific trigger channel
 - according to your own criteria when you write your own trial function, e.g. for conditional trigger sequences, or by detecting EMG onset

 Both depend on **[ft_definetrial](/reference/ft_preprocessing)**.
 The output of **[ft_definetrial](/reference/ft_preprocessing)** is a configuration structure containing the field _cfg.trl_.
 This is a matrix representing the relevant parts of the raw datafile which are to be selected for further processing.
-Each row in the trl-matrix represents a single epoch-of-interest, and the trl-matrix has 3 or more columns.
+Each row in the `trl` matrix represents a single epoch-of-interest, and the `trl` matrix has 3 or more columns.
 The first column defines (in samples) the beginpoint of each epoch with respect to how the data are stored in the raw datafile.
 The second column defines (in samples) the endpoint of each epoch, and the third column specifies the offset (in samples) of the first sample within each epoch with respect to timepoint 0 within that epoch.
 The subsequent columns can be used to keep information about each trial.

 If you do not specify your own triallfunction, the 4th column will by default contain the trigger value.
 When you use your own triallfunction, you can add any number of extra columns to the _trl_ matrix.
 These will be added to the data in the _.trialinfo_ field.
 This is very handy if you want to add information of e.g. response-buttons, response-times, etc., to each trial.
 As you will see, we will use this functionality to preprocess both the standard and deviant tones together, and then separating them later for averaging.